 We had a great discussion with other researchers about how to tackle problems that are of scientific interest to many researchers but also great interest to industry practitioners.

-AAAI –collocated with IAAI (Innovative AI Applications) and EAAI (Educational Advances in AI) was a great place to exchange ideas and learn about cutting-edge research on dialogue and AI apps.
+AAAI – collocated with IAAI (Innovative AI Applications) and EAAI (Educational Advances in AI) was a great place to exchange ideas and learn about innovative research on dialogue and AI apps.